tpg/attache-docs/docs/started/README.md

 cp .env attache.env
 ```

 Change the content of the new `attache.env` file to match how it would look on the server.
+If you don't do this, Attaché will use the content of the `.env.example` file but will automatically set `APP_ENV=production` and `EPP_DEBUG=false`.

 ## First deployment

 Before running your first deployment, we'll assume that you have already created a database schema for your application and you've updated the `attache.env` file.
 If you want, you can also add the `migrate` option to your server config and set it to `true`.
-This will even migrate your database for you:
+This will migrate your database for you.

 ```json
 {